 Swimming Pool Pump Uses:

-Both series are suited to pumping chlorinated water for swimming pools, both domestic and commercial.
+All series are suited to pumping chlorinated water for swimming pools, both domestic and commercial.
 They are designed for continuous 24-hour running and can also double up as pond pumps.
 Ponds also require circulation to prevent them from going stagnant.
 The pumps can pump water which contains non-abrasive, small solids in suspension.
-The SMP range can also cope with sea water, so this pump is recommended for salt water pools, or ponds.
+The SMP, Plastica AG and Argonaut ranges can also cope with sea water, so the pumps are recommended for salt water pools, or ponds.

 Our Swimming Pool Pump Benefits:

 Our swimming pool pumps are incredibly high quality and feature quiet running motors.
 Lesser pumps may prove audible in operation and disturb a peaceful pond or swimming pool.
 Our swimming pool pumps all include a 2-year warranty and are available with next day delivery.
 The pumps are built with reliability at the forefront of the design, with thermoplastic impellers and stainless-steel shafts.

 How to Choose the Correct Swimming Pool Pump:

 It is important that the flow rate of the pump is correctly matched to the quantity of water in the pool to ensure the water is circulated effectively.
 Swimming pool experts rule of thumb is to circulate all the water within an 8-hour period.
 Normally you may consider replacing a pump like for like, however if it has failed prematurely it may have been the incorrect pump for the system, so we recommend following our 5 Easy Steps on How to Choose the Best Swimming Pool Pump.

 As always if you require any further information please do not hesitate to Contact Us.